Skip to content

 25. Do you know what to do once you finish your draft?

-There’s also showing versus telling, information dump, and more, but I think twenty-five questions to think about should give you an idea of whether or not you’ll need help.
+There’s also showing versus telling, information dump, and more, but I think twenty-five questions to think about should give you an idea of whether you’ll need help.

 A professional children’s writer knows about all these things.
 She can guide you to a book you’ll be proud to be the author of.